TomThuy123/Cooking-system/README.md

 # Cooking-system
-A cooking system that allows for endless amount of possible recipe.
+A cooking system that allows for endless amount of possible recipe alongside with tier system/rarity system

 Please insert the modules rbxm file into roblox studio and put it in replicated storage for full representation Or view the reference png for reference.